DevelopersCommunity/cmake-lua/README.md

 For convenience, you can use the `Build-Lua.ps1` script to run these commands.

-If successful, the ZIP and MSI files will be available in the `build` directory.
+If successful, the ZIP file will be available in the `build` directory.